tatianaazulay/java-interpreter/README.md

 Language description:
-*it consists of assignments and each variable is the integer type.
-*only operators that give integer values are included.
+*it consists of assignments and each variable is the integer type.\n *only operators that give integer values are included.\n
 Program:
 Assignment*
 Assignment:  Identifier = Exp;